novelgym/novelgym.github.io/ng-website/docs/environment/novelty.md

     chunked: False
 ```

-For any changes that are to be introduced at a later time step, novelties can be nested under the `novelties` key and a key specifying at which time step the novelty is to be introduced.
-Do not forget to wrap the number in single or double quotes.
-For an example, see [novelties/evaluation1/busy_traders/busy_traders.yaml](https://github.com/tufts-ai-robotics-group/NovelGym/blob/main/novelties/evaluation1/busy_traders/busy_traders.yaml).
+For any changes introduced at a later time step, novelties are nested under the `novelties` key and a key specifying at which time step the novelty is introduced.

+For an example, see the busy traders novelty below from [novelties/evaluation1/busy_traders/busy_traders.yaml](https://github.com/tufts-ai-robotics-group/NovelGym/blob/main/novelties/evaluation1/busy_traders/busy_traders.yaml).

+**Note**: Wrap the number specifying the time step in single or double quotes.

 ```yaml
 ---